Is The Kenya Flower Industry Dying a Slow Death?

 Serious claims you might think but wait until you read it all.

 Like I’ve mentioned before, the financial turmoil in Europe has over the recent past hit Kenya flower industry below the belt.

 To be specific, the Eurozone debt crisis characterized by a rising level of unemployment and falling living standards meant doom to flower exporters.

 That holds true because most flower buyers were more concerned with making ends meet than spending big bucks on bouquets thus affecting the industry.

 Why I will blame the government for the death of Kenya flower industry

 Infrastructure – The government is yet to show a serious commitment to tackling logistics bottlenecks that are limiting the flower transport.
-I look at the state of the roads that connects remote farms to the main highways and wonder whether there is a government at all.
+I look at the state of the roads that connect remote farms to the main highways and wonder whether there is a government at all.
 I’m not a politician, but someone has to be held accountable.
 Given the perishable nature of the cut flowers, something needs to be done and fast.

-Regulators – I love and appreciate the work done by government regulators to safeguard the flower industry (AFFA-HCD, KEPHIS, NEMA, WRMA and PCPB).
+Regulators – I love and appreciate the work done by government regulators to safeguard the flower industry (AFFA-HCD, KEPHIS, NEMA, WRMA, and PCPB).
 However, someone needs to remind these parastatals of their mandate.
 Because let’s face it, some of these parastatals are practically out of tune with the interests of exporters.
-During vetting for licencing, exporters are subjected to unnecessary bureaucracy.
+During vetting for licensing, exporters are subjected to unnecessary bureaucracy.
 I don’t know whether it’s just me but, some of these organizations will practically punish you for their mistakes.
 Like when they fail to communicate important stakeholder meetings and still blame you for not attending!